fourtytwo42/PPTtoVideo/Readme.md

 - `/deck/[deckId]` for the collaborative script workspace and pipeline triggers
 - `/api/decks/:deckId/final` (stream) and `/api/decks/:deckId/slides/:slideId/{audio|video}` (download) to retrieve rendered assets
 - `/admin` for model defaults, limit configuration, and audit history (admins only)
+- `npx tsx scripts/manual-queue-scripts.ts <deckId>` to manually enqueue a script-regeneration job for diagnostics

 ## Production operations